roidrage/paperplanes/_posts/2014-12-04-review-of-my-personal-goals.md

 the couch arrived, more desk frames and the remaining custom table tops.

-While I was able to start working from our office by late November, it wasn't nearly ready for everyone on the Berin team to work in.
+While I was able to start working from our office by late November, it wasn't nearly ready for everyone on the Berlin team to work in.

 Why has this goal not been met?
 I was travelling for two weeks in October, and I was preparing and giving a total of 8 talks in October and November, which took